swcarpentry/website/_posts/2016/01/2016-01-11-strategic-plan.md

 itself](https://github.com/swcarpentry/board/blob/master/strategy/strategic_plan.md).

-Rather than a top-down declaration of our goals as a foundation, we intended this document to capture what we understood to be the ideas and mission of you, our community.
+Rather than a top-down declaration of our goals as a foundation, we intended this document to capture what we understood to be the ideas and mission of _you_, our community.
 As you look over this document, we hope you won’t hesitate to provide feedback that will help SCF clarify its mission, nurture its strengths, and reach its aspirations.
 If you have any questions or suggestions, we hope